thor-harsh/Project--NLP-NMF-Non-Matrix-Factorization-/README.md

 2: Grabbing the topic<br>
 3: Grabbing the words with highest probability for a given topic<br></br>

-Here we will using TfIdfVectorization whereas in LDA(LatentDirichletAllocation) we have used CountVectorizer for creating the sparse matrix
+Here we will using TfIdfVectorization whereas in LDA(LatentDirichletAllocation) we have used CountVectorizer for creating the sparse matrix.<br>

 **Before jumping to the code lets understand NMF(Non-Matrix-Factorization), and NLP(Natural Language Processing) First**...<br></br>

 **What is NMF?** <br></br>

 Non-negative Matrix Factorization (NMF) is a dimensionality reduction technique commonly used in Natural Language Processing (NLP) for topics extraction and document clustering.
-In NMF, a matrix representing the relationships between terms (words) and documents is factorized into two lower-dimensional matrices, typically referred to as the term-topic matrix and the topic-document matrix.
+In NMF, a matrix representing the relationships between terms (words) and documents is factorized into two lower-dimensional matrices, typically referred to as the term-topic matrix and the topic-document matrix. <br></br>

 **What is (NLP)Natural Language Processing**?<br></br>